 The last pages cover peaking data for many of the most common 40 channel PLL radios arranged by PLL IC type and listing the adjustment points that affect power output, modulation, and the additional controls (ALC, AMC, deviation, etc.) for AM/SSB and FM rigs.

 In overall the book is good reading for CBers and 11m DXers, it explains things in terms everyone can understand and clears up some myths and wrong conceptions you might have heard.
-Many usual problems about antennas and radios are explained in the book in terms that everyone can understand.
+Many common problems with antennas and radios are explained in the book in terms that everyone can understand.
 But it is about the basic problems, so if you are already very familiar with radio theory and electronics it might not be the book for you.

 This article is written by 56FL001 and was originally published in Foxtrot Lima memberlist 2005–2006.